xyrotech/orin/docs/index.md

 **All Label Releases**

+Returns a list of Releases associated with the label.

 [:mag: More Info](https://www.discogs.com/developers#page:database,header:database-all-label-releases)

-<small>Returns a list of Releases associated with the label.</small>
 ```php
 $discog->all_label_releases(int $label_id, array $parameters = null);
 ```